 Definition of Acute Abdomen

-The term acute abdomen is used to describe a patient’s condition until a final etiological explanation can be given and a diagnosis can be made and it always describes an emergency situation.
-The phrase acute abdomen should therefore be carefully selected in a clinical context.
+The term ‘acute abdomen’ is used to describe a patient’s condition until a final etiological mechanism and diagnosis can be established, and it is always an emergency event.
+The phrase ‘acute abdomen’ should, therefore, be carefully selected in a clinical context.

 Key symptoms of acute abdomen

-The following complaints can be part of the acute abdomen symptom complex in a variety of forms and are considered to be key symptoms:
+The following complaints are also part of an acute abdomen symptom complex and are considered as key symptoms:

 - Poor general health

 In very young and elderly patients, as well as in pregnant women, acute abdomen may present with diffuse abdominal pain.
 Atypical symptoms that are less specific for the underlying pathology such as abdominal bloating, heartburn, abdominal discomfort, drowsiness, and general ill-health may delay the diagnosis and treatment.
 This delay may result in increased complications and higher morbidity and mortality.

 The causes of acute abdomen are broadly categorized into:

 - Diffuse clinical conditions, such as inflammation, infection, mechanical obstruction, and circulatory disturbances

 - Extra-abdominal diseases